arminrosu/json-slim/README.md

 	exponentString:        '1.23e+5',
 	customField:           'Tom Marvolo Riddle'
 }, {
-	// JSON-slim reports only to you, how good a job it did.
+	// JSON-slim reports only to you
 	report:    true,
 	// You can add your own minifiers too
 	minifiers: [